Bayt-al-Hikmah/React/Workshop3/Workshop3.md

   return <button onClick={() => setCount(count + 1)}>Click me</button>;
 }
 ```
-In this example, we update the browser tab's title every time the `count` value changes.
+Here we used a Side Effects, to update the browser tab's title every time the `count` value changes.
 The `useEffect` hook takes two arguments: the **function** we want to execute, and a dependency array.
 This array tells React exactly when to run the effect.
 - **`[count]`**: Runs the effect only when the `count` variable changes.
 - **`[]`** (Empty array): Runs the effect only once (when the component mounts).
 This is perfect for initial API calls.
 - **No array**: Runs the effect after **every single render**.
 (Be careful: this can cause performance issues or infinite loops).

 ### Data Fetching
-Most modern applications depend on data that lives on a remote server (like a database or an API).
-Because retrieving this data takes time (it is asynchronous), we cannot simply assign it to a variable and display it immediately.

-Since fetching data interacts with the outside world, it is considered a Side Effect.
-Therefore, we combine useEffect to trigger the request with useState to save the result.
+Side Effects shine when it come to getting data from external servers.
+Because retrieving this data takes time (it is asynchronous), we cannot simply assign it to a variable and display it immediately. to solve  that we combine useEffect to trigger the request with useState to save the result.

 When working with external data, we generally need to manage three distinct states of the UI:
 - Loading: The request has been sent, but the data hasn't arrived yet.
 We show a spinner or text.
 - Success: The data has arrived successfully.
 We display the content.
 - Error: The request failed (e.g., 404 or server down).
-We show an error message.
+We show an error message.à

 ```jsx
 function UserList() {
   const [users, setUsers] = useState([]);